lvqq/aries/README.md

 })
 ```

-## Usage in ES Module/CommonJS
+## Api reference
-Support all  options in `.ariesrc.ts`
+Support usage in esm or cjs, and arguments are same with `.ariesrc` export:

 ```javascript
 import { toTs, toMd, mockServer } from '@tooltik/aries'